AndreasMadsen/interpreted/README.md

 	// all tests will be used.
 	run: ['example'],

 	// optional, update flag.
-Instead of testing expected files will be overwritten, with
+Instead of testing expected files, they will be overwritten with
 	// the actual value.
 Default: false
 	update: false,